 The proposed services tunnel is entirely underground, however the shafts required for the works are a potential source of sediment mobilisation.
 The Greys Ave CSA is proposed to be divided into three areas, one "clean water" corridor, and two "dirty water areas", either side.
-It was found that the upstream interface of the dirty water sites should be protected by a concrete training barrier with a minimum height of 700 mm.
-This is to divert overland flow into the corridor and prevent it from entering the dirty water areas if pooling or backflow were to occur due to flow constriction.
-These concrete barriers are also to be adopted along the walls of the clean water corridor until the point where trucks or other vehicles are expected to pass over the corridor.
+It was found that the upstream edge of the dirty water sites should be protected by a concrete training barrier with a minimum height of 700 mm.
+This is to divert surface water into the corridor and prevent it from entering the dirty water areas if an overland flow event was to occur.
+These concrete barriers are to be installed starting at each of the bridge abutments, to "funnel" overland flow into the clean water corridor.
+They will extend 5 metres into the corridor.
 Here and beyond this point there is only to be a hot mix bund separating the dirty water areas from the clean water corridor.

 The Greys Ave CSA will require a strict management regime to prohibit both "dirty" activities and the storage of materials within the 5m minimum width OLFP corridor over the entire construction period.
-The P4MH4 shaft sits at an adequate distance outside of the clean water corridor.
+The Greys Ave Car Park shaft sits at an adequate distance outside of the clean water corridor.